San Francisco Bay in the 1800s.

 FUTURE PREVALENCE OF OUR LANGUAGE

-The history of the future is clearly foreshadowed by the prevalence of our race and language, both at present and incoming time.
-The English is already spoken by a more numerous population than any other language.
-Look at the table.
+The history of the future is clearly foreshadowed by the prevalence of our race and language.
+The English language is already spoken by a more numerous population than any other language.

 British Islands